a-laughlin/a-laughlin.github.io/posts/high-roi-javascript-1.md

 - One Purpose
 - Zero Repetition
 - Zero Couples
+Is the purpose, or any part of the purpose, repeated anywhere else in the system?
+Is the structure, or any part of the purpose, repeated anywhere else in the system?
 Zero Repetition and One Purpose are achievable, though increasingly difficult as teams grow.
 "Zero Couples" is an unrealistic but useful ideal.
 Its purpose is to establish a precise definition of coupling in JavaScript, in order to combat JavaScript's implicit, and usually abundant, coupling.

 ## Summary